jpmicrosoft/fabric_queries/ws_scanner_api/README.md

 ```

 **Fabric Lakehouse:**
-When running in a Fabric notebook, save to your attached Lakehouse:
+When running in a Fabric notebook, save to your attached Lakehouse using `mssparkutils`:

 ```python
 # Set in configuration section